Self-Driving-Car-NDegree-M-Russo/CarND-P8-PID-Control/README.md

 The log files are saved also in the [logs](https://github.com/In-Progress-M-Russo/CarND-P8-PID-Control/tree/log_and_test/logs)  folder.
 The name of the file is built considering the date and time of the run, so to avoid overwritings.

-Please note that there are several  interesting features in the boost logger that have not been implemented in this example for sake of simplicity but would be possible improvements for subsequent releases (for example setting limits to the number and size of the log files to save).
+Please note that there are several interesting features in the Boost logger that have not been implemented in this example for sake of simplicity but would be possible improvements for subsequent releases (for example setting limits to the number and size of the log files to save).

 ### _Test framework_